I Believe in You and Me: Live performances

 Houston performed "I Believe in You and Me" on Saturday Night Live on December 14, 1996.
 Houston also sang the song on the National Lottery show, broadcast live on the BBC in the United Kingdom on March 15, 1997.
 The song was performed in some concerts on her 1998 European Tour.
-For her 1999 My Love Is Your Love World Tour, it was used to open a medley of movie soundtrack songs.
+For her 1999 My Love Is Your Love World Tour, it was used in a medley with "Why Does It Hurt So Bad" and "It Hurts Like Hell".
 Houston performed the song along with "I Will Always Love You" as a part of medley for the 25th Anniversary Celebration of Arista Records, taped at the Shrine Auditorium in Los Angeles on April 10 and later broadcast on NBC, May 15, 2000.
 In 2004, she performed a similar medley as part of a tribute to Clive Davis at the 16th World Music Awards on September 15, 2004.
 This performance was included in the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.